eddyystop/mithril-components/components/table/readme.md

 * `table {fcn | array of arrays}`
 The table to display.
 It is or returns an array of rows, each row containing column cells.
+The number of columns in the table is taken from the first row.
     * `cell {str | numb | fcn | m() | array of m()}` the cell value.
     A fcn is called.